steffiwilson/RecipeManager/README.txt

 The "Recipe Manager" was a group project that I worked on in Spring 2014 for my Software Development class.

 My group for this project consisted of two students.
-I was the backend designer/coder and my partner did the front-end coding.
+I was the backend designer/coder and my partner did the front-end and UI coding.
 I did the database and object design, figured out how to use SQL with Java, and wrote all of the functions described in the Available Methods document.
-My partner did the rest of the coding.

 An overview of what is contained in the repo: